elixir-ecto/ecto/guides/introduction/Getting Started.md

 This guide is an introduction to [Ecto](https://github.com/elixir-lang/ecto), the database wrapper and query generator for Elixir.
-Ecto provides a standardised API and a set of abstractions for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using by employing similar constructs.
+Ecto provides a standardized API and a set of abstractions for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using by employing similar constructs.